brekekesoftware/brekekephone/README.md

 ##### TODO
 - [] Add CODEPUSH_KEY in BuildConfig
-- [] Use react-native-fs instead of rn-fetch-blob
+- [] Add a loop and use RNFS.exist to check file exists before write